pubky/homegate/README.md

 We use [Prelude](https://docs.prelude.so/) for SMS verification.
 Keep in mind that each phone number:
 - Has a maximum of 10 verifications.
 - Has a single pending verification at a time.
 Multiple `send_code` calls reuse the existing session.

+## Lightning Payment Verification

+We use [phoenixd](https://github.com/ACINQ/phoenixd) for Lightning Payment verifications.

 ## Running Tests